Your search returned 98 cottages.

-Are travelling to the Lakes for some quality time with your loved ones?
+Are you travelling to the Lakes for some quality time with your loved ones?
 Or planning to walk, cycle or climb, or to relax and perhaps take in a spa day or two?
-Lakelovers’ Bowness holiday cottages are all unique.
+Lakelovers’ Bowness-on-Windermere holiday cottages are all unique.
 They have been hand-picked to suit every type of self-catering holiday.

 Self-catering in Bowness-on-Windermere gives you lots of options.
 If you don’t fancy cooking every night in the cottage, then why not try Porto Restaurant?
-It voted the number one place to eat in Bowness.
+It was voted the number one place to eat in Bowness.

 Love the sweet things in life?
 Then make sure you take a trip to St Martin’s Tea Room and Grill.
 For a great lunch, you can’t do better than The Coffee Bean, at the heart of the town centre.
 Perfect in the summer for picking up a tasty meal on the go, they offer a range of hot and cold sandwiches, cakes, drinks and snacks.